aosabook/500lines/contingent/chapter.rst

 Yay!
 Fundamental computer science like Debo wanted, with a great chance to show how easily these are implemented in Python.
+Explain how the stack we bulid and tear down reflects exactly the way the real stack is growing and shrinking.

+Time to illustrate.

 We need some fake files.
-For illustration we will do something simpler than full Sphinx/rst.
+For illustration we will do something simpler than full Sphinx-and-rst but instead build our own little syntax for a cross reference.

 >>> index = """
 ...
 Table of Contents